spapadim/ESPClock/README.md

 * Ability to control WiFi-connected LED lamps
 * Web-based configuration UI

+This project was partly inspired by the Chumby (remember that?) and by our old X10 light controller (remember *those*!?).
+It probably costs the same as a used Chumby (and does less), but it's more fun this way. :)

 #### Dependencies
 * My rewrite of the Digole library